Big Game Hunting

 - Take big game while the deer or bear is in water.

-- Possess a firearm of any description when bowhunting or accompanying a person bowhunting during special bowhunting seasons.
+- Possess a firearm of any description when bowhunting or accompanying a person bowhunting during bowhunting seasons.

-- Possess a firearm other than a muzzleloading firearm when hunting deer or bear or when accompanying a person hunting deer or bear during a special muzzleloading season.
+- Possess a firearm other than a muzzleloading firearm when hunting deer or bear or when accompanying a person hunting deer or bear during a muzzleloading season.

 - Make, set or use salt licks or other attractants, whether block, liquid or powder that contains ANY amount of salt, upon lands inhabited by deer or bear at any time of year.